 Currently in continuation or maintenance supportive therapy post-CBT

-Possess an iPhone for the Distress Mitigation App
+Owners of an iPhone to run the Distress Mitigation App

 The Distress Mitigation App and J2 or Resilience Smart Ring pre-emptively, independently, and effectively intervene distress symptoms, inclusive of those associated with PTSD.
 Serving as an early warning system, the Resilience Smart Ring detects PTSD distress symptoms before a wearer becomes conscious of them.
 Notification from a paired Distress Mitigation App, running on an iPhone, prompts and guides users through a scientifically proven controlled breathing exercise to preempt the presentation and/or severity of symptoms.